Casey Affleck Breaks Silence About Sexual Harassment Controversy

 He says he's "incredibly proud" of being named Best Actor for his work in Manchester by the Sea, but there's no denying that a cloud hangs over Casey Affleck's recent Oscar win.

-The actor's victory on Sunday night was met with some criticism from those who felt Academy voters were overlooking unsavory allegations from Affleck's past.
-In a new interview with the Boston Globe, the Massachusetts native finally addresses the controversy, which stems from accusations of sexual harassment leveled against him in 2010.
+The actor's victory on Sunday night was met with some criticism from those who felt Academy voters were overlooking unsavoury allegations from Affleck's past.
+In a new interview with the Boston Globe, the Massachusetts native finally addresses the controversy, which stems from accusations of sexual harassment levelled against him in 2010.

 Affleck has denied any wrongdoing, and the lawsuit, brought by two women who worked with him on the 2009 film I'm Still Here, was settled out of court.
 Here's how the Globe described his reaction to being asked about the charges.